Trevor97/Trevor97/README.md

 ![](https://komarev.com/ghpvc/?username=Trevor97&label=&nbsp;) <br>
 I'm an Android developer who loves to explore and experiment with new technologies.

-This is where I share my projects and code contributions which range from fun little ideas I have, to various freelance projects 🤩. <br>
+This is where I share my projects and code contributions which range from fun little ideas I have, to various freelance projects 🤩 <br>
-I believe in the power of open-source collaboration and am always excited to connect with other developers and contribute to meaningful projects⚡.
+I believe in the power of open-source collaboration and am always excited to connect with other developers and contribute to meaningful projects⚡+
 Let's build something awesome together! 🚀

  🔭 I’m currently turning my ideas into fun little apps <br>